wudixiaop/wudixiaop.github.io/src/content/Relase.md

 > * [BaiduPan](http://pan.baidu.com/s/1o6sPOUI)

-**If you have feedbacks or quesitons, send email to me.
+**If you have feedbacks or questions, send email to me.
 My email is rockylai@qq.com.**

 ------------------------------